Patient Information

 © 3D Sleep Nylon Dorsal MAS

 Unlike the strongly discouraged and unproven ‘off-the-shelf’ appliances, these appliances are precision custom-fit for each individual using state-of-the-art technology 3D intra-oral scanning.
-It is extremely important that the appliances are adjustable as this will allow us to find the correct jaw advancement for you.
-Over time during your busy lives, circumstances may change, and adjusting the appliance will help with your current situation.
+It is extremely important that the appliances are adjustable as this allows us to find the correct jaw advancement for each individual case.
+Over time, certain lifestyle circumstances may change or simply the OSA/snoring condition may worsen with ageing and so having the ability to adjust the appliance is important.
+On the contrary, if the OSA/snoring condition improves due to situation such as weight loss or alcohol abstinence, the device will have the ability to adjust back too.

 If taken great care of, these appliances generally can last for 5 years or more and for peace of mind, most appliance types come with a 3 year warranty against any breakages or defects.
-Any new appliances you have made in the future with us after your first one will always be done at reduced costs.
+Any subsequent appliances which are made after the first case in the future with us will always attract discounted prices on the current costs.

 963 – $100